ssiwan/kmt/README.md

 p.
 Setup or used configuration management | Used GitHub configuration management: ![GitHub](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/GitHub.png)
 q.
 Setup or used continuous monitoring | Used PCF Metrics (pivotal.io) for continuous monitoring of the DHS Knowledge Management application: ![PCF Metrics](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/PCFMetrics.png)
 r.
 Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | The KMT application is deployed in Pivotal Cloud Foundry (PCF) Platform as a Service.
 The application can also be deployed in Kubernetes or Docker containers.
 s.
-Provided sufficient documentation to install and run their prototype on another machine; and | **ToDo: INSERT RESPONSE**
+Provided sufficient documentation to install and run their prototype on another machine; and | See the DHSKnowledgeManagement Development How-To's paragraph below for documentation on hot to install and run prototype on another machine.
 t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | The prototype and underlying platforms were openly licensed and free of charge: Pivotal, JHipster, Angular, and MySQL.

 ## Architectural Description / Code Flow

 The DHS KMT is built using the JHipster framework http://spring.io/blog/2015/02/10/introducing-jhipster.
 JHipster is an open source project providing an integrated platform and development tools.
 The DHS KMT is configured with Spring Boot java base, MySQL database, and Angular.js client.
 The DHS KMT is deployed on Pivotal Cloud Foundry (PCF).

-## DHSKnowledgeManagement Development / How-To's
+## DHSKnowledgeManagement Development How-To's

 Before you can build this project, you must install and configure the following dependencies on your machine: